rossdrew/roXort/README.md

 This was planned to contain sorting algorithms, firstly to refresh my memory of such things and secondly to try develop in a purer TDD fashion.

-It has since started to expand into searching algorithms as well
+It has since started to expand into searching and encrypting algorithms as well

 #### Current Sort Algorithms